pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 #### OCFL

-Implementation notes for OCFL recommend things such as pair-trees for storing objects in the object root.
+Implementation notes for OCFL provides options for things such as pair-trees for storing objects in the object root.
 I'm going to treat that as an implementation detail and pretend we're using a file system that can handle an infinite number of resources in the same directory.